 10. Start a Niche Blog

 Starting a Niche Blog can be very rewarding and is definitely low cost.
 Just like with the podcast, find something that you are passionate about and start writing and creating content!
 As your audience begins to grow, you could then build on affiliate marketing and double up.
 If you want some more tips on how to go about starting your own blog, follow this link.

-For a a bunch of more cool low business ideas for college students, check out this website.
+For a bunch of more cool low business ideas for college students, check out this website.
 I hope this article was helpful in getting you started.
 Best of luck with your new business!

 Got your business running but still need a little extra help your tuition?
-Download StuCred for real time, interest free, student loans!
+Download StuCred for real-time, interest-free, student loans!